Edwin Kneedler: Early life and education

-Edwin Smiley Kneedler was born on January 4, 1946 (place of birth not yet ascertained, place of Presbyterian baptism, Abington, Pennsylvania), to the Kneedlers, Harry L. and Isabella S. (née Jones), both employed at times by the North Penn School District, his father Harry "as a coach in the 1930s", and his mother Isabella as a guidance counselor "retir[ing] in 1980".
+Edwin Kneedler was born on January 4, 1946 to the Harry L Kneedler and Isabella S Kneedler, both employed at times by the North Penn School District, his father Harry "as a coach in the 1930s", and his mother Isabella as a guidance counselor "retir[ing] in 1980".

 Kneedler was raised in Lansdale, Pennsylvania, and the family included an older brother, Lane, who went on to serve as a faculty member at the University of Virginia Law School.
-Edwin Kneedler graduated in the Class of 1963, from North Penn High School, in Lansdale.
+Edwin Kneedler graduated in the class of 1963, from North Penn High School, in Lansdale.
 He attended and graduated from Lehigh University in Bethlehem, Pennsylvania, where he earned a B.A. in economics in 1967.

 After graduating from Lehigh, Kneedler served as a VISTA volunteer in Oregon.
 His pursuit of law as a career has been described as "somewhat accidental", as his academic path evolved from engineering, through mathematics, to economics, with application to law school at the suggestion of Lane, his older brother and a law school faculty member—after Edwin "saw the ways attorneys were able to improve the lives of migrant workers".
 Kneedler graduated from the University of Virginia School of Law, Charlottesville, Virginia, with a J.D. degree in 1974.

 Career

 Kneedler clerked for Judge James R. Browning on the United States Court of Appeals for the Ninth Circuit in 1974-1975.
 He was admitted to the bar of the state of Oregon in 1975, and joined the Office of Legal Counsel in the United States Department of Justice in October of that year.

 In 1979, Kneedler joined the Office of the United States Solicitor General, the unit of the federal government, under the U.S. Department of Justice, that argues for the federal government in its cases before the United States Supreme Court.
-He was appointed a Deputy Solicitor General in 1993.
+He was appointed a deputy solicitor general in 1993.
 In his decade-spanning career, he is known for having "served in many presidential administrations" and for having "helped tutor the solicitors general who came and went" over the years.

-On January 16, 2009, Kneedler was appointed acting Solicitor General of the United States by President George W. Bush, to replace Gregory G. Garre; the appointment was understood to be short in duration, as President-elect Barack Obama had already nominated Elena Kagan, who was serving as Dean of Harvard Law School, to replace Garre.
-In March 2009, Kneedler's tenure as acting Solicitor General ended with the confirmation of Elena Kagan.
+On January 16, 2009, Kneedler was appointed acting solicitor general of the United States by President George W. Bush, to replace Gregory G. Garre; the appointment was understood to be short in duration, as President-elect Barack Obama had already nominated Elena Kagan, who was serving as Dean of Harvard Law School, to replace Garre.
+In March 2009, Kneedler's tenure as acting solicitor general ended with the confirmation of Elena Kagan.